The International Capital

 Angus Robertson with his intimate knowledge of the city has brilliantly chronicled Vienna's history through the centuries and illustrated it with innumerable vignettes from contemporary observers.
 He has succeeded in painting a thoroughly enjoyable portrait of a great international capital

-Hella Pick, Celebrated Author and Former Guardian Foreign Correspondent
+Hella Pick, Author and Foreign Correspondent

 At the heart of Europe" is how the Viennese describe their city geographically.
 Thanks to Angus Robertson they now have a rollicking historical tribute to Vienna’s pivotal role through the ages as an international city - from Roman times to the modern day, via the Habsburgs and Hitler.
 Clearly smitten with his adopted city, Robertson carefully selects colourful contemporary accounts to bring the past to life, while importantly not shying away from Vienna’s darker moments